Wednesday is a day of community gathering at the Divinity School. Join us!

 An interview with Wendy Doniger conducted by Seema Chauhan.

 Wendy Doniger is the Mircea Eliade Distinguished Service Professor of the History of Religions, also in the Department of South Asian Languages and Civilizations, the Committee on Social Thought, and the College.
 Her research and teaching interests revolve around two basic areas, Hinduism and mythology.
 Her courses in mythology address themes in cross-cultural expanses, such as death, dreams, evil, horses, sex, and women; her courses in Hinduism cover a broad spectrum that, in addition to mythology, considers literature, law, gender, and zoology.
 Prof. Doniger has taught at UChicago almost forty years – and she has authored over forty works, including three Penguin classics.
 She will retire from teaching later this year.

 Seema Chauhan is a PhD student in the History of Religions.
 Her key areas of concentration are mythology, the history of Hindu traditions, and South Asian philosophical thought.
 Under the supervision of Professor Doniger, Seema aims to reconstruct the intellectual history of Hindu and Jaina traditions during the early and medieval periods by attending to Sanskrit narratives that dramatize and problematize key tenets of religious thought and practice.

-Sarah E. Fredericks, Assistant Professor of Environmental Ethics and the Director of Graduate Studies, will lead a panel of students who presented their work at the recent conference of the American Academy of Religion, and also discuss the process of submitting a proposal – and how to think about it.
+Sarah E. Fredericks, Assistant Professor of Environmental Ethics and the Director of Doctoral Studies, will lead a panel of students who presented their work at the recent conference of the American Academy of Religion, and also discuss the process of submitting a proposal – and how to think about it.